Treatment Options for Patients with Vaginal Agenesis / MRKH

 Drs.
 Miklos and Moore have utilized this laparoscopic technique on women throughout the US, including many young women that have had attempts of neovagina by other techniques and other surgeons and have failed.
 They are still able to utilize their laparoscopic skills even in this more complicated subset of patients to create a neovagina with the pelvic peritoneum and still operate through mini-incisions and give the patient the benefit of very minimally invasive surgery.
 Patients that have had previous surgery cannot believe how much easier the approach was with Dr Moore and Miklos and the results they achieved after the procedure resulting in a normal, full length, functioning vagina!

 Drs.
 Moore and Miklos are considered world leaders in the laparoscopic approach to create a neovagina and are asked from experts throughout the world to come and lecture and teach on the subject.
-They recently from Dubai where they taught surgeons from throughout Europe and the Middle East their laparoscopic techniques.
-For more information on the procedure, please click here.
+They recently arrived from Dubai where they taught surgeons from throughout Europe and the Middle East their laparoscopic techniques.